yaronf/I-D/pinning/draft-sheffer-tls-pinning-ticket.md

 * The pinning ticket MAY include other information, in addition to the pinning secret.
-When additional information is included, a careful review needs to be performed to evaluate their impact on privacy.
+When additional information is included, a careful review needs to be performed to evaluate its impact on privacy.

 The pinning ticket's format is not specified by this document, but we RECOMMEND a format similar to the one proposed by {{RFC5077}}.